 If a Data Subject believes that the Clean Earth Trust has not followed the data protection principles, or wishes to submit a complaint; the Data Subject should contact the Chairman in the first instance, or the local Data Protection Authority within their jurisdiction.

 In the event of a Data Breach the Trust will initiate an investigation and inform the local Data Protection Authority within 72 hours if it is believed that there has been a breach affecting personal data.
-All affected Data Subjects will be informed, the breach presents a risk to their respective personal data.
+All affected Data Subjects will be informed, in the event that the breach presents a risk to their respective personal data.

 You have a right to complain about the processing of data by the Trust, and this can be done by contacting the Office of the Data Protection Authority in Guernsey at email@example.com, on 01481 742074 or in writing to St Martin’s House, Le Bordage, St Peter Port, Guernsey GY1 1BR.